University of Bristol Group Pension Plan (UBGPP)

 Please visit Legal & General's Coronavirus hub for information about coronavirus and your pension.

 Legal & General will be your main contact, as they administer the UBGPP scheme.

 To manage your account, log into Legal & General portal and select 'Manage your account'.
 You will need to use the enrolment code on your joining letter to log in if it is your first visit.

 Contact the University Pensions team if you need further assistance.

 Find out what the transitional arrangements for former UBPAS members are.

 Access information about UBGPP on the NCC website.

 Change your UBGPP contributions using the UBGPP - Change of contribution form (PDF, 81kB) form.
 Sign, scan and email to the Pensions team.
 Alternatively, post to Pensions at Augustine's Courtyard, Orchard Lane, Bristol, BS1 5DS.

 UBGPP offers 6 times basic salary payable in the event of member's death in service.

-Higher employee contributions are rewarded with higher contributions from the University, for example if you choose to contribute 5% of your salary, the university will then contribute 6.5%.
+Higher employee contributions are rewarded with higher contributions from the University.

 |Employee contribution %||Employer contribution %||Total contribution %|